MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/lists-sync-policies.md

 `[HKLM\SOFTWARE\Policies\Microsoft\OneDrive] "BlockExternalListSync" = "dword:0"`

-### Prevent users from getting silently signed in to Lists sync with their Windows credentials
+### Prevent users from getting silently signed in to offline experiences on the web

-Lists sync is set up to automatically sign users in with their Windows account credentials.
-If you enable this setting, people who used Microsoft Lists previously and who are signed in on an Azure AD-joined PC will no longer be able to set up Lists sync without entering their account credentials.
+Offline experiences in Microsoft Lists and OneDrive on the web are set up to automatically sign in users with their Azure AD account credentials.
+If you enable this setting, people who used offline experiences in Microsoft Lists and OneDrive on the web previously and who are signed in on an Azure AD-joined PC will no longer be able to set up offline experiences without entering their account credentials.

 > [!IMPORTANT]
 > If the M365 browser extension isn't installed on users' Chromium-based browsers (Microsoft Edge, Google Chrome, and so on), we recommend leaving silent account configuration enabled to ensure the seamless operation of List sync.